Gen-C: Populating Virtual Worlds with Generative Crowds: Synthetic Data Generation

-\paragraph{\textbf{Defining the Environment ($Q2$).}} Using the detailed description $Q1_{par}$ and a randomly selected environment size, the second query generates a meaningful environment layout $Q2_{env}$ specifying locations and areas relevant to the scenario.
-For example, the output might define places such as a ``coffee shop'', ``park'', or ``entrance area'', along with their position, scale and orientation.
+\emph{Generating the Environment ($Q1$).} The first query prompts the LLM to generate a plausible environment layout from $S_{in}$, specifying \emph{Locations} relevant to the scenario.
+The output may include places like a ``coffee shop'', ``park'', or ``entrance'', together with their category, position, and scale.

-\paragraph{\textbf{Assigning Location-Specific Actions ($Q3$).}} For each generated location in $Q2_{env}$, the third query identifies a list of plausible actions from $\mathcal{A}ct$ that agents might perform in that area.
-For instance, in a ``coffee shop,” actions like ``queue,” ``meet,” or ``sit” are expected.
-The LLM takes as input the $Q1_{par}$ and $Q2_{env}$ and is requested to select the top-5 actions that are most suitable for each area and assign selection probabilities to them; we ensure the total probability sums to 1.
-We note that we allow multiple possible actions per location to promote diversity in the generated simulations.

-\paragraph{\textbf{Building Movement Plans ($Q4$).}} The fourth query focuses on defining how agents move between different locations within the environment.
-This step is similar to $Q3$, however, assigns movement probabilities from one location to every other in the environment, creating a dynamic movement plan for the agents.

-Finally, we combine the responses from all four queries and form a high-level crowd scenario $S$, generated by a high-level textual description $S_{in}$.